dworschak/Witcher/MODDING.md

 Some races are infertile, so never impregnate via event without an actual fertility check:

+- Humans become infertile at 45
-- Most races become infertile at 50
+- Most other races become infertile at 50
 - Elves are fertile between ~50 and ~250, but get a -10%/-20% fertility reduction per each birth
 - Dryads are fertile between ~50 and ~300 (impregnated only via event)